-Citizens of Ukraine who came to Poland from February 24, 2022 in connection with military operations in Ukraine are subject to the provisions of the so-called Ukrainian Special Act (Act of 12 March 2022 on assistance to Ukrainian citizens in connection with the armed conflict on the territory of that state (Journal of Laws of 2022, item 583)).
-On the basis of this act, they may stay in Poland legally for a period of 18 months from February 24, 2022.
-According to the Code of Administrative Procedure, the said period of 18 months will end on August 24, 2023.
-Until the end of this period, persons with a diia document do not have to do anything to do – stay in Poland legally.
+Citizens of Ukraine who came to Poland from February 24, 2022 in connection with military operations in Ukraine are subject to the provisions of the so-called Ukrainian Special Act (Act of 12 March 2022 on assistance to Ukrainian citizens in connection with the armed conflict on the territory of that state).
+On the basis of this act, they may stay in Poland legally until 4.03.2024.

 In the case of persons who entered/stayed in Poland before February 24 (or arrived after this date, but NOT IN CONNECTION with the war, but for other reasons) – they are not covered by the Special Act, so they can apply for a temporary residence permit at any time moment.

 In principle, a foreigner may submit an application for temporary residence on the last day of legal stay on the territory of the Republic of Poland at the latest.
 At present, however, it must be taken into account that the government has extended the legality of stay and work of foreigners on Polish territory.

 On the basis of the Special Act on Assistance to Ukrainian Citizens, the validity of residence titles of Ukrainian citizens who were in Poland before February 24, 2022 was extended until 4.03.2024.

 It can therefore be assumed that 4.03.2024 is the date by which foreigners who are not covered by temporary protection, and whose visa-free travel, visa or residence card have expired or will expire, will have to submit applications for temporary residence in Poland if they interest in staying in Poland.